-When I look back at 2016, this year was filled with many wonderful surprises.
-One took place during a trip to Los Angeles to attend Jewel-Osco’s Signature brand launch back in April.
-When I received my travel arrangements from Jewel for the trip, I immediately noticed the hotel’s address on my itinerary: 8401 Sunset Boulevard in West Hollywood.
+While preparing to head to Los Angeles to attend Jewel-Osco’s Signature brand launch, I immediately noticed the hotel’s address on my itinerary: 8401 Sunset Boulevard in West Hollywood.

 That number jumped out at me, because to music fans, especially classic rock fans, it’s a legendary address on Sunset.